ivh/tmy.se/content/consistency.md

 and from scratch again should make it easier to form [new habits](https://fs.blog/knowledge-project/bj-fogg/).
 And practice matters in writing, they say.

-To put it in different words: I have [outsourced by babble](https://radimentary.wordpress.com/2018/01/10/babble/) to podcasts and books too much, and need to flex my own text generator again.
+To put it in different words: I have [outsourced my babble](https://radimentary.wordpress.com/2018/01/10/babble/) to podcasts and books too much, and need to flex my own text generator again.
 Re-phrasing thoughts fosters their synthesis.